DigitalGlobe/docker-logging/README.md

 * There are many ways to pipe `docker logs` into Elasticsearch.
   [This docker-logstash repo](https://github.com/edefaria/docker-logstash)
   demonstrates a couple of options (gelf, lumberjack, syslog & tcp).
+* Find user-configurable variables on lines starting with `ENV` in Dockerfile.

 # Links